wo1fsea/PyTexturePacker/README.rst

         # create a MaxRectsBinPacker
         packer = Packer.create(max_width=2048, max_height=2048, bg_color=0xffffff00)
         # pack texture images under directory "test_case/" and name the output images as "test_case".
-        # "%d" in output file name "test_case%d" is a placeholder, which is a multipack index, starting with 0.
+        # "%d" in output file name "test_case%d" is a placeholder, which is the atlas index, starting with 0.
         packer.pack("test_case/", "test_case%d")